Lewandowski matches Muller record with 40th Bundesliga goal of the season for Bayern Munich | Goal.com

 Lewandowski matches Muller record with 40th Bundesliga goal of the season for Bayern Munich

-Robert Lewandowski has matched the record of Bayern Munich legend Gerd Muller by hitting his 40th Bundesliga goal of the season in a meeting with Freiburg.
+Robert Lewandowski has matched the record of Bayern Munich legend Gerd Muller by scoring his 40th Bundesliga goal of the season in a meeting with Freiburg.

 The Polish striker has been a prolific presence throughout a memorable spell at the Allianz Arena, with history-making efforts cementing his place in modern football folklore.